cloudlinux/cloudlinux-doc/docs/cloudlinux_os_kernel/README.md

 If a group was created in the `fs.proc_super_gid` earlier all stays the same.

-Virtualized /proc filesystem will only display following files (as well as directories for PIDs for the user) to unprivileged users:
+Virtualized /proc filesystem in CloudLinux OS 8/CloudLinux OS 7 hybrid will display all files to unprivileged users.
+But unprivileged users will have access only to the following files (as well as directories for PIDs for the user):
 <div class="notranslate">

 ```